aws/karpenter-provider-aws/website/content/en/preview/concepts/disruption.md

 ### Disruption Controller

 Karpenter automatically discovers disruptable nodes and spins up replacements when needed.
-Karpenter disrupts nodes by executing one [automatic method](#methods) at a time, in order of Expiration, Drift, Emptiness, and then Consolidation.
+Karpenter disrupts nodes by executing one [automatic method](#automatic-methods) at a time, in order of Expiration, Drift, and then Consolidation.
 Each method varies slightly, but they all follow the standard disruption process:
 1. Identify a list of prioritized candidates for the disruption method.
-   * If there are [pods that cannot be evicted](#pod-eviction) on the node, Karpenter will ignore the node and try disruption it later.
+   * If there are [pods that cannot be evicted](#pod-eviction) on the node, Karpenter will ignore the node and try disrupting it later.
    * If there are no disruptable nodes, continue to the next disruption method.
 2. For each disruptable node, execute a scheduling simulation with the pods on the node to find if any replacement nodes are needed.
 3. Cordon the node(s) to prevent pods from scheduling to it.